aathn/mvk18/docs/source/development.rst

 - Made a simple interface to show the video that was being streamed
 	- Satisfied :need:`FREQ_5`
 - Wrote tests for all of the finished code
-- Split our program to work in multiple threads
+- Split the program to work in multiple threads

 .. figure:: ../resources/setup1.jpg